mircealungu/student-projects/writing_guidelines/Knowledge_Instead_of_Personal_Learning.md

 Examples:

-That you yourself used your own prototype and it worked, that's not very useful knowledge.
+* That you yourself used your own prototype and it worked, that's not very useful knowledge.
 How am I going to use this knowledge as a reader?

-* That a random group of people with your prototype can finish a given task twice as fast than a group which does not have your tool...
+That a random group of people with your prototype can finish a given task twice as fast than a group which does not have your tool...
 Now that's useful knowledge.
 Now I know that there's a very high chance that some other random person using your tool could also become more efficient.

 * The challenges you went through in implementing a Chrome Extension are not useful knowledge.
 (The challenges that a random group of people go through, might be a different story).
 But let's say that you implemented an extension.
 The minimal architecture required for implementing a special kind of extension is knowledge. (but then you have to convince me that it's minimal).
 Or, the way people's behavior changes when using that particular extension is knowledge.

+An outcome of this is that you don't write a thesis as a chronological story; of we tried that; and then we tried that.
+Rather you leave out stuff, such that you focus is on supporting your thesis.